-*This article has been update as of January 2017.
+*This article has been updated as of March 2020.

 Only 4% of Recruiters Don’t Use Social Media in Hiring

-Social media is a great way for employers to share information about their company, the work environment.
+Social media is a great way for employers to share information about their company and the work environment.
 It also allows recruiters to connect with and actively search for candidates.
 This practice is called sourcing.
-Think of sourcers as recruiting researchers who are combing every nook and cranny of the internet, including a candidate’s social media profiles, to find qualified candidates who can fill some of their hardest job openings, especially knowledge workers, STEM positions and engineering.
+Think of sourcers as recruiting researchers who are combing every nook and cranny of the internet, including a candidate’s social media profiles, to find qualified candidates who can fill some of their hardest job openings, especially knowledge workers, STEM positions, and engineering.

 LinkedIn is a Recruiter’s Number 1 Social Network